-We map the CHAOS responses we see to the list of sites each self-reports [14], following practices in prior studies [5].
+We map the CHAOS responses we see to the list of sites each self-reports [18], following practices in prior studies [7].
 While CHAOS responses are not standardized, most letters follow regular patterns, and the same pattern from many different VPs gives us some confidence that it is valid.
-For example, if laxla.c.root-servers.org and laxlb.c.root-servers.org keep appearing in our records, we will reasonably assume city.c.root-servers.org is a valid pattern for a certain root name server.
+For example, if lax1a.c.root-servers.org and lax1b.c.root-servers.org regularly appear, we assume city.c.root-servers.org is C-Root's pattern.